Call us @ 412.853.2000 for a free consultation or to schedule an appointment.

 It's not what you look at that matters, it's what you see.
 Thoreau

-Depression is one of the leading cause of disability in the U.S., and it affects more than 15 million American adults age 18 and older.
+Depression is one of the leading causes of disability in the U.S., and it affects more than 15 million American adults age 18 and older.

 Do not judge my story by the chapter you walked in on.
 J.H.

 Most people who suffer depression also suffer from an anxiety disorder.
-Anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18% of the population.
+Anxiety disorders are the most common mental health issue in the U.S., affecting 40 million adults age 18 and older, or 18% of the population.

 Bitterness is like cancer.
 It eats upon the host.
 But anger is like fire.
-It burns it...
+It burns it all clean.
 Maya Angelou

 Be decisive.
 Right or wrong, make a decision.
 The road of life is paved with flat squirrels who couldn't make a decision (bumper sticker)